Island Clubs &

 Kiawah Island Naturalist Group (KING)

-The Kiawah Island Naturalist Group does island and off-island guided nature walks, boat tours, kayak adventures and other nature-oriented field trips.
-Previous outings have included tours of Colonial Dorchester, the National Fish Hatchery on Wadmalaw and Johns island Civil War sites.
-Annual dues are $15 per person.
+The Kiawah Island Naturalist Group does island and off-island guided nature walks, boat tours, kayak adventures, and other nature-oriented field trips.
+Previous outings have included tours of Colonial Dorchester, the National Fish Hatchery on Wadmalaw, and Johns Island Civil War sites.
+Annual dues are $10 per person.

 Kiawah Island Photography Club